Irrelon/ForerunnerDB/readme.md

 not be called.

-The starting state allows you control what happens the first time your clauses are evaluated by the condition engine.
+The starting state allows you control what happens the first time your clauses are evaluated by the condition engine when you call start().

 Now let's update Solar City's stock to a nicer value (higher than my purchase price):